contactstevenwarren/vibe-coding-setup/progress.md

 * **[2024-07-29] - Step 6: Define Boilerplate Content Templates** - Defined string constants for all required template files including product-requirements-document.md, tech-stack.md, implementation-plan.md, progress.md, architecture.md, and .cursor/rules.
 Used Python-style placeholders for project_name and project_description.
 Created and ran tests to verify template formatting.

 * **[2024-07-29] - Improvement: Project Name Sanitization** - Added functionality to sanitize project names by converting spaces to hyphens and removing special characters.
 This ensures project directories are terminal and filesystem friendly.
-Added user confirmation for sanitized names and comprehensive tests.
+The user is notified when sanitization occurs.

 ## Next Steps